danielkec/blog/_posts/2025-01-13-helidon-vitual-threads.md

 Now, since JDK 21 release, we have Continuations in Java and scheduling is done by ForkJoinPool.
 But it still sounds like a context switching right?
-It still is, but this time it doesn't have to be so abstract, and we have battery of cool performance tricks available.
+It still is, but this time it doesn't have to be so abstract, and we have a battery of cool performance tricks available.
 Instead of expensive OS scheduled context switching, we have highly performant scheduling tailored to the Java runtime needs.

 ### Freezing and Thawing